ModelerGuanxuSu/LogisticRegression-Quantile_CrossEntropy_with_SGD/README.md

             3) To deal with outliers, the loss of each batch can exclude the largest (1-Q0)*100% elements with label Y=0 and (1-Q1)*100% elements with label Y=1, before taking the mean, which makes the model nonsensitive of cost.
-            4) The final estimator is the mean of estimated values of 100 iterations after converge, in order to get a robust estimation and variable selection, which makes the model nonsensitive to randomness of sampling.
+            4) The final estimator can be set to be the mean of estimated values of 100 iterations after converge, in order to get a robust estimation and variable selection, which makes the model nonsensitive to randomness of sampling.
     Version info：
         sklearn 0.20.1
         tensorflow 1.13.1